CarInsurance.com Insights

 - Research to see what type of coverage you need: As mentioned before, you’ll want to see what types of insurance and coverage amounts you’ll need.
 Each state has different requirements, and most states require liability.
 If you are leasing or financing a car, you’ll most likely need full coverage, which includes comprehensive and collision insurance.

 - Comparison shop: To save on car insurance for your sedan, it’s important to do your research to get an idea of the rates.
-Get a few quotes from several lenders for the same types and coverage amounts.
+Get a few quotes from several insurers for the same types and coverage amounts.
 The beauty of car insurance is that you can hop on a new policy with a different insurance company at any time.

 - Look for discounts: You’ll also want to see if there are any discounts.
 Common discounts for car insurance include a good driver discount, a membership discount if you’re affiliated with a certain organization, a multi-vehicle discount and bundled discount if you purchase both a homeowners insurance and auto insurance policy with the same company.